 In the 2009 film, It’s Complicated a much-divorced couple, played by Meryl Streep and Alec Baldwin, reignite their spark and embark on an affair.
 Ironically, it seems illicit because one of them is married and the other is simultaneously drawn to another person and there are children involved in the whole mess too.
 Being a rom-com, it’s all very funny and cute.
 But in real life, it can be considered a prime example of developing unhealthy boundaries with your ex-wife.

-The problem of unhealthy boundaries with ex-wife arises when either one or both of them have remarried and have settled elsewhere.
+The problem of unhealthy boundaries with an ex-wife arises when either one or both of the former partners have remarried and settled elsewhere.
 Or when one partner is not willing to let go of the other.
-When you do not keep your ex-wife out of your relationship, a new set of problems can crop up.
+When you do not keep your ex-wife out of your relationship, things can get real complicated, real fast.
 The whole new wife and ex-wife tussle can escalate quickly and take a toll on everyone involved.

-“Remember that after your divorce or separation or fallout, you are a third person in the life of your ex.
-Don’t try to be their spouse when you are no longer a spouse,” advises Kavita Panyam (Masters in Psychology and International Affiliate with the American Psychological Association), relationship counselor and founder-director, Mind Suggest Wellness Centre.
+Let’s discuss new wife and ex-wife boundaries with insights from counseling psychologist Kavita Panyam (Masters in Psychology and International Affiliate with the American Psychological Association), relationship counselor and founder-director, Mind Suggest Wellness Centre.
+Kavita advises, “Remember that after your divorce or separation or fallout, you are a third person in the life of your ex.
+Don’t try to be their spouse when you are no longer a spouse.”

 8 Examples Of Unhealthy Boundaries With Ex-Wife

 A divorce is an unpleasant and unsavory experience.
 That is why it is all the more essential to set post-divorce boundaries with an ex-wife.
 Failure to do so indicates you have not yet moved on.
-Emotional and physical space allows for self-expression, mutual respect and self-care while unhealthy boundaries with your ex-wife mean you are risking being taken advantage of, abused and disrespected.
+Emotional and physical space allows for self-expression, mutual respect, and self-love while unhealthy boundaries with your ex-wife mean you are risking being taken advantage of, abused, and disrespected.

 Related Reading: How To Accept Your Marriage Is Over